ginogeorgiev/Unity-Prototyping-Toolkit/docs/Q2 Quick Start Guide.md

 }
 ```

-- next we need another filled image in our hud that will indicate weather our skill is on coolDown or not
+Next we need another filled image in our hud that will indicate weather our skill is on coolDown or not
 - for that we check in the Update method if the curCoolDown is lower or the same as the coolDown and set the fillAmount respectively
 ##### 2. GameController with UI

-- for this we need a GameController inheriting form [[State Logic#3.
+For this we need a GameController inheriting form [[State Logic#3.
 Create a new StateMachine|StateMachine]]
 - it need the StartState GameState and EndState
 - will instantiate them initialize with the StartState and will then react to events in order to trigger state transitions
 - it will hold all the necessary scene references in order to give them to the states
 - these states will than handle logic in their Enter and Exit methods in order to represent the state properly

-- we also need two new canvases
+We also need two new canvases
 - a start canvas which will have some Information about the rules and a start button
 - a end canvas with a restart button
 - the buttons will trigger events which will be handled by the GameController

-- we also need a container for the enemies that can be cleared on state transitions
+We also need a container for the enemies that can be cleared on state transitions
 The GameController could look like this:
 ```csharp
 [DefaultExecutionOrder(-10)]